MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_17_DefenderForCloudAppsDiscoveryAndRestrictions.md

 **Note**: There is a delay between unsanctioning an application and that application being blocked.

-1. Once the application has been blocked as unsanctioned, the application will not be accessible through browser, in-private browser, or store download.
+Once the application has been blocked as unsanctioned, the application will not be accessible through browser, in-private browser, or store download on a Client that is onboarded to MDE (Microsoft Defender for Endpoint) and Microsoft Defender for Cloud Apps is connected with MDE.